AdobeDocs/advertising.en/help/dsp/audiences/sources/source-actioniq.md

 ---
-title: "Using the DSP Integration with [!DNL ActionIQ]"
+title: "Convert User IDs from [!DNL ActionIQ] to Universal IDs"
 description: "Learn how to enable DSP to ingest your [!DNL ActionIQ] first-party segments."
 feature: DSP Audiences
 ---
-# Using the DSP Integration with [!DNL ActionIQ]
+# Convert User IDs from [!DNL ActionIQ] to Universal IDs

 Use the DSP integration with the [!DNL ActionIQ] customer data platform to convert your hashed email addresses to universal IDs for targeted advertising.